 Where to get CDs

 Opening a CD can be as simple as visiting your nearest bank or credit union.
-Smaller, local banks or credit unions will give you better rates than the big national institutions, and online-only banks can offer great deals because of their lower expenses.
+Smaller, local banks or credit unions will often give you better rates than the big national institutions, and online-only banks can offer great deals because of their lower expenses.

-Or, if you want to comparison-shop across banks (which you should), you can compare rates online.
-Look for a minimum deposit that you can manage, although some banks have CDs with no minimum opening requirements.
+When comparing CDs online, look for a minimum deposit that you can manage, although some banks have CDs with no minimum opening requirements.

 You'll want to look for the best rates and find CDs at your sweet spot, with a good yield and a term that's doable.
 Think about your current savings goal: How long can you afford to lock away your money?

 Putting cash out of reach for years will be a non-starter for some people — but if you've got money languishing in a low-rate savings account that you never touch, CDs might be an easy switch.

 More: Keep your savings safe.
 Get the best CD rates today

 Interest rates may be rising right now, but that puts savers like you in control.

 SaveBetter gives you access to high-yield savings products including MMDAs, CDs, and savings accounts available from a nationwide network of banks and credit unions.
 Plus, get the convenience of managing all your savings in one account.